MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/native-messaging.md

 * Is the name spelled correctly in the extension and in the manifest file?

 * Is the manifest in the right directory and with the correct name?
-See [native messaging host location](#step-3---copy-the-native-messaging-host-manifest-file-to-your-system) for the expected formats.
+See [native messaging host location](#step-3-copy-the-native-messaging-host-manifest-file-to-your-system) for the expected formats.

 * Is the manifest file in the correct format?
-In particular, is the JSON valid and well-formed and do the values match the definition of a [native messaging host manifest](#native-messaging-host)?
+In particular, is the JSON valid and well-formed, and do the values match the definition of a _native messaging host manifest_, per [Step 2: Create your native messaging host manifest file](#step-2-create-your-native-messaging-host-manifest-file) above?

 * Does the file specified in `path` exist?
 On Windows, paths may be relative, but on macOS and Linux, the paths must be absolute.